Amazon makes grocery delivery service free for U.S. Prime members

-Oct 29 (Reuters) - Amazon.com Inc AMZN.O said on Tuesday it would make its grocery delivery service free for Prime members in the United States and integrate all orders for groceries into a single portal.
+Oct 29 (Reuters) - Amazon.com Inc AMZN.O said on Tuesday it would make its grocery delivery service free for Prime members in the United States and integrate all orders for groceries into one portal.

-The portal will have one- and two-hour delivery windows and include grocery delivery from services like Amazon Fresh and Whole Foods Market, the company said.
+The portal will have one- and two-hour delivery windows and include grocery delivery from Amazon Fresh and Whole Foods Market, the company said.

 "I think that this of going to be a game changer, and it will grow into one of the most loved benefits of Prime," said Stephenie Landry, vice president of grocery delivery.